Here’s who is on Time’s 2022 Person of the Year shortlist

 MacKenzie Scott

-Scott is the ex-wife of Amazon founder Jeff Bezos but has made a huge name for himself as a philanthropist.
+Scott is the ex-wife of Amazon founder Jeff Bezos but has made a huge name for herself as a philanthropist.

 With a 4 percent stake in Amazon, Scott has given more than $13 billion to charity to date, working toward a pledge to give away most of her fortune.